If you decided to read this article, chances are that you have tried using homemade remedies to treat a certain skin concern.

 What coconut oil is supposed to do is to create a barrier and prevent the moisture from evaporating from the surface of the skin, but does it really help when there is nothing from the inside that can escape?

 The answer is clear.
 No.

-Coconut oil will comfortably sit on your face and will not hydrate or moisturize or prevent moisture loss because your skin is lacking hydration from the inside, not outside.
+Coconut oil will comfortably sit on your face and will not hydrate or moisturize or prevent moisture loss because your skin lacks hydration from the inside, not the outside.

 Besides this, coconut oil is highly comedogenic, which means that it will clog your pores.
 It has been rated 4 out of 5 on the comedogenic scale, and it is definitely NOT a good idea to be turning to coconut oil to solve your skin concerns.

 Do you know what’s the main reason for acne formation?
 Clogged pores.

 You may blame it on the hormones or whatever lie you’ve been fed by the online skincare community that clearly doesn’t know any better, but it all comes down to clogged pores.

 Do you know what’s the main reason for dry skin?
 Lack of moisture and lack of oil.
 Not from the outside, but from the inside.